 I recently won the Urban History Association's Arnold Hirsch Award for Best Article in a Scholarly Journal for my article published in the Journal of American History, “Making Motherhood a Felony: African American Women’s Welfare Rights Activism in New Orleans & the End of Suitable Home Laws, 1959-1962.”
 The article details how African American women who received money from Aid to Dependent Children in New Orleans made the American welfare state more equitable for black women throughout the United States.
 The black mothers in New Orleans organized an international campaign to end onerous “suitable home” laws that state legislatures passed in the 1950s.
 The article demonstrates that their protests compelled mainstream civil rights organizations and the federal government to address racist welfare policies.

 I am currently co-teaching Black Art, Literature, & Politics with Ernest Mitchell.
 This past fall, I taught Queering the South: Race, Gender, & Sexuality in the American South and White Rage: Progress and Backlash in American History.
 Previously, I have taught Race & Riots in American History, 1600—present as Harvard's History Prize Instructor.
 I have also taught Introduction to African American History in the African & African American Studies Department at Brandeis University.
 I was a member of the Graduate Tutorial Board in Studies of Women, Gender, and Sexuality and led WGS tutorials on a range of topics including the gay liberation movement, Afrofuturism in literature, and HIV/AIDS treatment in Europe.

 I hold a B.A. in African American Studies & History from the University of Rochester.
+I finished 1 physical education credit shy of an A.A. degree at Jefferson Community College.
 Before starting graduate school, I worked for three years at the Legal Aid Society of Rochester.